Tanz0rz/haxe-fmod/extension/functions.md

 ## system_createstream
 <!-- System::createStream -->
 haxefmod covers streams two ways.
-CoreSound.create() opens a file for playback, and PcmStream.create() opens a stream that Haxe code feeds with raw PCM, which is the one path that works on HTML5 as well.
+Sound.create() opens a file for playback, and PcmStream.create() opens a stream that Haxe code feeds with raw PCM, which is the one path that works on HTML5 as well.
 ```haxe
 import haxefmod.core.PcmStream;